West Highland Way (The South) - 6 Days & 5 Nights6 Days & 5 Nights 4.8 Read 1200 reviews

 This hotel is one of the friendliest and most intimate hotels in Loch Lomond.
 With 10 en-suite rooms they offer a relaxed accommodation with great views across the northern shores.

-Finish your journey on this first half of the West Highland Way - hopefully you'll already be looking forward to tackling the second half at a later date.
+Finish your journey on this first half of the West Highland Way - hopefully you'll already be looking forward to tackling the second half of the trail at a later date.
 Don't hesitate to get in touch with our Destination Specialists!

 The Macs Adventure Way